Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/inscene-placed-networkobjects.md

 ### Static Objects
 There are many scenarios where you might just need to use the in-scene placed `NetworkObject` to keep track of when a door is opened, a button pushed, a lever pulled, and any other "toggle oriented" type of state.
 This is what we consider "static objects":
- - They are "statically" spawned while its originating scene is loaded and only despawned when its originating scene is unloaded.
+ - They are "statically" spawned while its originating scene is loaded and only de-spawned when its originating scene is unloaded.
     - The originating scene is the scene that the in-scene `NetworkObject` was placed.
  - They are typically associated with some world object that is visible to the players (i.e. door, switch, etc.)
  - They aren't migrated into other scenes or parented under another `NetworkObject`